Sequential Subspace Noise Injection Prevents Accuracy Collapse in Certified Unlearning: Experiments

 \subsection{Block-wise NFT vs.\ NFT}

 Figure~\ref{fig:block-nft-vs-nft} shows results for the random 10\% deletion task.
 Block-wise NFT is consistently more stable: the accuracy drop during the unlearning phase is smaller, and recovery under fine-tuning is stronger.
-For instance, at the tight budget $\varepsilon=0.5$ on \textsc{MNIST}, NFT fails to recover even after fine-tuning, while Block-wise NFT retains non-trivial accuracy.
+For instance, at the tighter budgets on \textsc{MNIST}, NFT fails to recover even after fine-tuning, while Block-wise NFT retains non-trivial accuracy.

 The trajectories are smoother, suggesting that distributing noise across subspaces better preserves retained data.
-Increasing the number of blocks $(2 \to 4 \to 10)$ further reduces early accuracy loss, with $k=10$ giving the best results.
+Varying the number of blocks ($k\in{2,4,10}$) yields comparable behavior, indicating that the gains are not strongly sensitive to $k$ in this range.
+Additional ablations over $k$, block construction, runtime, and sensitivity to the instantiated $\Delta(\rho)$ are provided in Appendix~\ref{app:ablations}.

+Our main baseline is standard NFT, as our objective is to improve certified unlearning without giving up formal guarantees.
+Empirical methods are included only as auxiliary reference points under standard unlearning metrics and MIA auditing; they are not directly comparable to certified methods and are not the primary target of our comparison.